 - OHN: Oriental Herbal Nutrient, herbs extracted with alcohol and fermented with brown sugar.
 Most time-consuming to make.
 Like tincture in a way.

 - FAA: Fish Amino Acid, fermenting fish to juice out their nitrogen goodness

 - BRV: Brown Rice Vinegar

 Hope you won't be confused again with all of these acronyms.
-Let's make a cocktail and Have fun getting started!
+Let's make a cocktail for our gardens and Have fun getting started!